tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 This is a bundle deployer that is intended as an alternative to the server provided deployer.

 This bundle deployer will try to automatically resolve deploy dependencies.
 It does this by having a fail threshold.
-If the deploy of a bundle fails it just keeps quite and put the bundle at the end of the list of bundles to deploy.
+If the deploy of a bundle fails it just keeps quiet and put the bundle at the end of the list of bundles to deploy.
 It updates the try count for the bundle however.
 Next time the bundle is up for deploy it might have the dependencies it needs and will deploy.
 If not it goes back to the end of the list again and its retry count is incremented again.
 This repeats until the retry count reaches the threshold value in which case an error is logged and the bundle will not be attempted to be deployed again unless it gets a new timestamp on disk.

 Glassfish does something similar, but Virgo fails completely unless bundles are deployed in the correct order.
 You have to provide a par file for Virgo to deploy correctly.